lowRISC/opentitan/hw/ip/aes/doc/_index.md

    Each IV register must be written at least once.
    The order in which the registers are written does not matter.
    Note that while operating, the AES unit automatically updates the IV registers after having consumed the current IV value.
+   Whenever a new message is started, the processor must provide the corresponding IV value via TL-UL bus interface.
    In ECB mode, no IV needs to be provided.
    The content of the IV registers is ignored in ECB mode._
 1. The input data is provided to the AES unit via four CSRs.